tbretl/ae353-sp21/docs/projects.md

 You are encouraged to discuss the project with your colleagues and, in any case, are always able to watch the videos, look at the code, and read the reports that are submitted by other students (see the questions about [watching videos](#may-i-watch-videos-that-are-submitted-by-other-students) and [reading code or reports](#may-i-read-code-and-reports-that-are-submitted-by-other-students)).

+#### How do I get started?

+The first thing you should do is [download the code]({{ site.github.repository_url }}), verify that you can run the simulation, and mess around a little bit with different actuator commands (e.g., constant torques applied to the gimbal and the rotor) to get a sense for how the system responds.
+You might want to try a PD controller, as we did in the first couple weeks of class, even before you start doing any analysis.

+After that, if you have read the entire [project description](#design-project-1) and are not sure how to proceed, then take your best guess and ask a question on [Campuswire](https://campuswire.com/c/GC4DB42F3).
+Improving your ability to get unstuck by asking a good question is an explicit goal of this course.

 ## Installation